christian-carnate/christian-carnate.github.io/_posts/2023-12-30-CompTIA-Trifecta.md

 The CompTIA Network+ is a certification that covers networking concepts (obviously).
 Unlike the A+, the Network+ has only one exam: the N10-008.
 Achieve a score of **720+**, and you are Network+ certified.
 I found the Network+ to be the hardest out of the trifecta, but I also found it to be the most enjoyable.
 The PBQs were fun, and funnily enough, I knew how to answer the PBQs because of knowledge I learned from networking classes (shout out to Instructor Reed!).

 There are a couple of tips that I can share for the Network+.
-- Don't hyperfocus on subnetting or on protocols and port numbers just because it's cool to memorize or you like numbers.
-There are so many other exam objectives CompTIA needs to test you on, and you may not even be tested on subnetting at all.
-However, it is still important to learn subnetting, especially VLSM/CIDR through the magic number or seven-second method.
+- Don't hyperfocus on subnetting or on protocols and port numbers just because it seems complicated at first.
+There are so many other exam objectives that CompTIA needs to test you on, and you may not even be tested on subnetting at all.
+However, it is still important to learn subnetting, especially VLSM/CIDR through the magic number or seven-second methods.
 Each second is precious during an exam, and there is no time to be breaking octets into bits while the clock is ticking down.
 - Because the Network+ is a vendor-neutral exam, keep in mind that you are not going to configuring anything.
 All concepts are surface-level.
 Just learn what you need to learn and move on.
 If you want to get in-depth, then consider looking into Cisco's CCNA certification.

 ## The CompTIA Security+